 In the world of the sound recording, whether it’s about recording guitar, voice or another instrument, we often encounter various obstacles.
 They come in the form of unwanted environmental noise that is picked up by microphones while recording the audio.
 In previous decades it was difficult to create a controlled environment where the background noise is not present.
-With constant development of technology in all directions in recent times, we are able to process problematic recordings with advanced tools.
+With the constant development of technology in all directions in recent times, we are able to process problematic recordings with advanced tools.
 They allow us to reduce the background noise to a minimum.

 The tool that most people reach for is Noise Gate effect.
 However, this effect is kind of harsh and can quickly become destructive.
 Alternatively, there are some more sophisticated tools available that, when used properly, can clean the recording in a less harsh and artificial way.
 To sum up, the best noise reduction is always the minimum amount you can get away with.

 Removing Background Noise

 In the next tutorial I will demonstrate how to clean up a noisy movie dialogue using a VST plugin called X-Noise by Waves audio.
 This particular tool always works great for me when I am dealing with messy guitar recordings or similar material.
 In this case, I have chosen a movie voice recording because I think that the effect will be most obvious.

 ~Voice with X-Noise off